|

 Click on the "Log in to NMLS" button above and then select "Create an Individual Account."

-hours of pre-licensure education.
+NATIONAL: ALL applicants must complete 20 hours of Pre-license Education (PE).
 There is a $30 fee charged by

 NMLS for "Banking" of credit hours.
 This fee will be facilitated